 For example, in a similar inflammation-reducing way, the use of oral supplements of butyrate has been shown in a small study to reduce symptoms in Crohn’s disease and lead to cure in 53% of cases (10).

-vii) Butyrate improves insulin resistance
+viii) Butyrate improves insulin resistance

 For example, butyrate has been shown to improve insulin resistance and increase energy expenditure in mice (11).

-viii) Butyrate may increase Colorectal Cancer survival
+ix) Butyrate may increase Colorectal cancer survival

 For example, we know that high fibre diets (which increase levels of butyrate) reduce the risk of colorectal cancer.
 But we know more about how butyrate plays a role.